Alliance–Union universe: Mazianni

-The Mazianni is a term which refers to the military star-ships and their crews who remain loyal to their commander, the charismatic, ambitious Conrad Mazian, when he renounces his allegiance to Earth.
+The Mazianni is a term which refers to the military starships and their crews who remain loyal to their commander, the charismatic, ambitious Conrad Mazian, when he renounces his allegiance to Earth.

 The ships had begun their existence as the 50-ship strong Earth Company Fleet, sent out to enforce Earth's control of its star stations.
 In the long Company War between Earth and the breakaway Union, their number had been whittled down to 15 patchwork ships with waning loyalty to an increasingly indifferent Earth.
 Losing a war of attrition, Mazian devises a subtle, dangerous plan to establish a firebreak between Union and Earth.
 The Fleet retreats to Pell after the war.

 Mazian makes the fateful decision to rebel and attempt to take over Earth itself.
 Downbelow Station ends with his (implied) failure, and the defection of one of his most senior captains, Signy Mallory, and her ship Norway to the newborn Merchanter's Alliance, based at Pell.
 The remaining ships, outlawed by all three major powers, return to guerrilla warfare: hit-and-run raids and preying on merchant ships for replacement personnel and equipment.
 At least three subsequent merchanter novels mention the Mazianni.
 It is suggested that the Mazianni may have secretly discovered and settled their own habitable world.